Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the evening when visiting Gatwick.
-Generally the prices will increase for flights at noon as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Gatwick.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 London Gatwick Airport (LGW) is the United Kingdom’s second-busiest international airport in terms of passenger traffic.
 Despite its sizeable distance from central London – it is situated north of Crawley, about 28 miles (45km) from the capital’s CBD – great transport links to and from the airport ensure that it remains an incredibly popular entry-point for visitors to the UK.